 Liquorice is an excellent remedy for relieving pain, discomfort and other symptoms caused by acrid matter in the stomach.
-It should be taken in powder form.
+It is recommended that you take it in powder form.

 This is very effective in treating pain due to stomach ulcers, as it soothes the irritation caused by acids.
 Pieces of the dried root soaked overnight in water and the infusion taken with rice helps in the cure of ulcers.
-It also helps in peptic ulcers caused by Helicobacter-pylori.
+Additionally, it is useful in the treatment of peptic ulcers brought on by Helicobacter pylori.